operating-systems

 Memory Partitioning

-Memory partitioning is a simple approach to memory management where the main memory is divided into sections, or partitions, to store multiple processes simultaneously.
+Memory partitioning divides main memory into sections (partitions) to store multiple processes simultaneously.

 Fixed Partitioning

-Main memory is divided into a static set of non-overlapping partitions.
+Main memory divided into a static set of non-overlapping partitions.

-• Unequal sizes: Allows for a better fit for processes of different sizes.
+• Unequal sizes: Better fit for processes of different sizes

 Dynamic Partitioning

-The OS creates partitions of variable length and number as processes are loaded.
+Partitions of variable length and number created as processes are loaded.

 Buddy System

-The Buddy system is a compromise between fixed and dynamic partitioning that uses power-of-two block sizes.
+Compromise between fixed and dynamic partitioning using power-of-two block sizes.
+See Buddy System.

 Placement Strategies

-• First Fit: Allocate the first available block that is large enough.
-This is the fastest and often most efficient strategy.
+Allocate the first block large enough.
+Fastest and often most efficient.

-• Best Fit: Choose the smallest block that is large enough.
-This minimises the size of the hole left over but can lead to many tiny, unusable holes.
+Choose the smallest block that is large enough.
+Minimises leftover hole size but creates many tiny unusable holes.

-• Next Fit: Similar to first fit, but starts the search from the location of the last allocation.
+Like first fit, but starts search from the location of the last allocation.

 Historical Techniques